Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: DFN-based Graph Partitioning

 \section{DFN-based Graph Partitioning}

-In this section we describe one of the most common graph-representations of a DFN and develop methods to use that graph-representation in the partitioning of the mesh.

-We adopt a graph representation of a DFN defined as a tuple$(\mathcal{F},I)$, cf.~Section~\ref{ssec:mesh_resolution}, where vertices in the graph correspond to fractures in a $\mathcal{F}$ and edges correspond to elements in the set of intersections $I$.
+In this section, we describe one of the most common graph-representations of a DFN and develop methods to use that graph-representation in the partitioning of the mesh.
+We adopt a graph representation of a meshed DFN defined as a tuple $(\mathcal{F},I)$ where vertices in the graph correspond to elements in the set of fractures $\mathcal{F}$ and edges correspond to elements in the set of intersections $I$.
+Formally, let $\mathcal{F} = \{f_i \}$ for $i=1,\ldots, N$ denote a fracture network composed of $N$ fractures ($f_i$).
+Every $f_i \in \mathcal{F}$ is assigned a shape, location, and orientation within the domain by sampling distributions whose parameters are determined by a site characterization.
+Every $f_i \in \mathbb{R}^2$ but the network $\mathcal{F} \in \mathbb{R}^3$.
+Let $I = \{(f_i, f_j)\}$ be a set of pairs associated with intersections between fractures; if $f_i \cap f_j \ne \emptyset$ then $(f_i, f_j) \in I$.
+The number of intersections depends on the particular shape, orientation, and geometry of the set of fractures in the network.
+We denote the line of intersection between $f_i$ and $f_j$ as $\ell(f_i, f_j)$.
+Using these sets, the topology of a DFN can be defined as the tuple $(\mathcal{F},I)$.
 Hyman et al.~\cite{hyman2018identifying} recently showed that this particular graph-representation of a DFN is a projection of a more general bi-partite graph.
-A simple undirected graph $F=(V_F,E_F)$ is constructed in the following way.
-For every $f_i \in \mathcal{F} $, there is a unique vertex $u_i \in V_F$,